pyriemann.transfer.TLRotate

 fit_transform(X, y_enc, sample_weight=None)

-Calculate the rotation matrix for matching each source domain to the target domain.
+It calculates and applies the rotation matrix for matching each source domain to the target domain.

 Note